Simon Weston: Political activism

-In 2008, Weston criticised the then French president, Nicolas Sarkozy, for failing to attend a war ceremony.
+In 2008, Weston criticised the then French president, Nicolas Sarkozy, for omitting the contribution of Wales in a speech commemorating the First World War.
 Weston said "He should have got it right ...
 We in Wales have lost and sacrificed as much as anybody for different causes."
 Showing his support for the British monarchy, Weston added, "Not for a second would Charles have disrespected the event.
 He has always acted with a great deal of reverence for the occasion."

 In February 2012 Weston was caught up in an angry exchange with actor Sean Penn, who said it was improper for Prince William to be deployed to the Falklands.
 Weston was reported as saying, "Sean Penn does not know what he is talking about and, frankly, he should shut up.
 His [Penn's] views are irrelevant and it only serves to fuel the fire of the Argentinians and get them more pumped up."

 In 2012, Weston decided to stand for the post of elected Police and Crime Commissioner for the South Wales Police.
 As part of the nomination process, he had to disclose the police caution he had received as a child and whether this caution disbarred him from standing became a matter of public debate.
 He withdrew from the process, citing this controversy and the perceived politicisation of the post (some sources hold that a caution for a juvenile should not be grounds for disqualification).
 During a BBC radio interview on the subject of the disclosure of cautions to juveniles, Weston pointed out that he has never sought to hide the caution.